Gloucester Tramways

 City of Gloucester Tramways horse tram

-CofGTCo Horse Tram No 13 outside the Avenue Hotel on Bristol Rd — photo undated, but probably turn of the century.
+CofGTCo Horsecar No 13 stands outside the Avenue Hotel on Bristol Road — photo undated, but probably taken around the turn of the century.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 City of Gloucester Tramways horse tram No 13 and driver

-A blow-up of the above photo showing the driver.
-He is wearing a light-coloured greatcoat/overcoat and a kepi-style cap, all again devoid of insignia.
+An enlargement of the above photograph showing the driver.
+He is wearing a light-coloured greatcoat/overcoat and a drooping-peak cap, all devoid of insignia.
 The difference in the colour of the coat, compared with other photographs, suggests that they were self-purchased rather than company issued.

 Senior staff